 About the author: David Alger

-San Francisco of Copywriting.
+David Alger is a teacher at the San Francisco School of Copywriting.
 Offering online

 and in person copywriting classes since 2012.